Bob Radvanovsky – BSc, MSc, CIFI, CISM, CIPS, REM

 Bob is a published author.
 His first book, “Critical Infrastructure: Homeland Security and Emergency Preparedness” (published by Taylor & Francis Publishing, released in May 2006) outlines issues pertaining to homeland security and emergency preparedness, but mentions about ‘CIP’ and critical infrastructure information (“CII”), and how all is tied together.
 His book is a reference compendium and contains almost 1500 cited sources – an invaluable plethora of information for any researcher or government official, and is currently sold on Amazon.

-This book has been updated, and there is currently a “Second Edition”.
+This book has been updated, and there is currently a “Third Edition”.

 Bob chapter-authored his third publication with book editor/author Mordecai Lee entitled, “Government Public Relations” (published by Auerbach Publishing, released in December 2007) stresses the “publicness” of government public relations as distinct from business PR and examines the increasing use of non-profit agencies to deliver government funded services.
 An extensive appendix consists of an annotated bibliography of the historical literature.
 Bob’s chapter deals with public information aspects pertaining to Homeland Security and Emergency Preparedness.